 You can ask the court not to use or give out your address in any public papers.

-It is illegal for a person to have a gun if there is an OFP against him or her and the court finds that person to be a threat to your safety.
+It is illegal for a person to have a gun if there is an OFP against them and the court finds that person to be a threat to your safety.
 Ask the court in your papers to order the abuser to turn all guns over to the police.

 Yes.
 In future custody hearings, the court must take the OFP into account, even if the OFP is from a court in a different state.

 You must show up for the hearing!
 If you do not, the OFP will be dismissed.
 You can have an advocate or lawyer with you, but you do not have to.

 At the hearing, you tell the judge what happened.
 If you have evidence that you want the judge to look at like police reports, medical records, or photos make sure you bring several copies with you.
 You need to share them with the abuser too.
 Also bring witnesses who saw the abuse or your injuries or heard you or the children being threatened.

-The abuser can tell the court his or her side of the story.
+The abuser can tell the court their side of the story.
 The judge may ask both of you questions.
 You may be allowed to ask each other questions.

 Sometimes the abuser also files for an OFP, claiming that you have abused him or her.
 The judge can hear both petitions at the same time.
 The judge may then make a “Mutual Order for Protection” (Order against both of you).
 The judge could also dismiss one order but grant the other.
 If the abuser does not file a petition, a judge must not give a mutual order.